trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

-On top of that new versions of code generators (like `gcc` or `binutils`) frequently add extra features to the output useful for performance, portability, safety or other.
+On top of that new versions of code generators (like `gcc` or `binutils`) frequently add extra features to the output useful for performance, portability, safety, or other.

 From standpoint of "what built what" our current bootstrap process looks like that: